vippsas/vipps-woocommerce/readme.txt

 To be sure, you should test your shipping methods in Express Checkout before going live.

-= I'd like to use sequential order numbers at Vipps instead of the WooCommerce order-ids using a sequential order number plugin.
+= I'd like to use sequential order numbers at Vipps MobilePay instead of the WooCommerce order-ids using a sequential order number plugin.
 Does this plugins support that?
-Yes, though you need to ensure that the order-id's you produce like this are unique for your Vipps account, and you currently have to use a filter in your themes' functions.php file.
+Yes, though you need to ensure that the order-id's you produce like this are unique for your Vipps MobilePay account, and you currently have to use a filter in your themes' functions.php file.
 We recommend using a prefix for your order ids, so a filter that will work with sequential order numbers would look like

 `add_filter('woo_vipps_orderid', function ($default, $prefix, $order) {
     return $prefix . $order->get_order_number();